abbr/NodeSSPI/README.md

   * offerBasic: true|false
       - default to true.
 Whether to offer Basic authenication
   * authoritative: true|false
       -  default to ture.
 Whether authentication performed by NodeSSPI is authoritative.
-If set to true, then requests passing to downstream is guaranteed to have its `req.connection.user` field populated with authenticated user name.
-Unauthenticated request will be blocked.
-If set to false, requests passed downstream are not guaranteed to be authenticated and downstream middleware have the chance to impose their own authentication mechanism.
+If set to true, then requests passed to downstream are guaranteed to be authenticated because non-authencated requests will be blocked.
+If set to false, there is no such guarantee and downstream middleware have the chance to impose their own authentication mechanism.
   * perRequestAuth: false|true
       - default to false.
 Whether authentication should be performed at per request level or per connection level.
 Per connection level is preferred to reduce overhead.
   * retrieveGroups: false|true
       - default to false.
 Whether to retrieve groups upon successful authentication.
-If set to true, group names are populated to field `req.connection.userGroups` as an array.
   * maxLoginAttemptsPerConnection: \<number\>
       - default to 3.
 How many login attempts are permitted for this connection.
   * sspiPackagesUsed: \<array\>
       - default to ['NTLM'].
 An array of SSPI packages used.
   * domain: \<string\>
       - no default value.
 This is the domain name (a.k.a realm) used by basic authentication if user doesn't prefix their login name with `<domain_name>\`.

+### Outputs
+  * Upon successful authentication, authenticated user name is populated into field `req.connection.user`
+    *   If option `retrieveGroups` is true, group names are populated into field `req.connection.userGroups` as an array.
+  * Otherwise
+    *   If option `authoritative` is set to ture, then the request will be blocked.
+The reason of blocking (i.e. error message) is supplied as response body.
+Some response headers such as `WWW-Authenticate` may get filled out, and one of following HTTP response codes will be populated to field `res.statusCode`:
+      *   403 if max login attempts are reached
+      *   401 for all in-progress authentications, including protocols that takes multiple round trips or if max login attempts are not reached.
+      *   500 when server encountered unknown exceptions.
+    *  If option `authoritative` is not set to true, then response headers and `res.statusCode` will still be populated as described above, but NodeSSPI will not block the request, i.e. it will not call `res.end()`.
+Also, error message will be returned from calling `nodeSSPIObj.authenticate(req, res);` rather than sending to response.
+This allows the caller and downstream middleware to make decision.

 ## Caveats
 SSPI is still early in development.
 Microsoft provides a number of SSPI [packages](http://msdn.microsoft.com/en-us/library/windows/desktop/aa380502(v=vs.85).aspx).
 So far only NTLM has been tested.